 Overview

-Stable localized configurations of $\chi$ give rise to matter-like excitations, while topological and relaxation constraints underpin effective interactions.
-In particular, electric charge is interpreted as a chiral–torsional invariant of relaxation fluxes, with admissibility constraints favoring neutral large-scale sectors and pair-creation-like restoration mechanisms in extreme regimes.
+Stable localized configurations of $\chi$ give rise to matter-like excitations, while topological and admissibility constraints underpin effective interactions.
+Electric charge is interpreted as a $\pi_1$ winding invariant of the $\mathrm{U}(1)$ projection fiber; the absence of magnetic monopoles follows from the admissibility-induced triviality of $\pi_2$ on the canonical admissible base.

 Core statements (high level)